Azure/k8s-set-context/README.md

 - uses: azure/k8s-set-context@v2
   with:
     method: kubeconfig
-    kubeconfig: <your kubeconfig> # Use secret (https://developer.github.com/actions/managing-workflows/storing-secrets/)
+    kubeconfig: <your kubeconfig>
-    context: <context name> #If left unspecified, current-context from kubeconfig is used as default
+    context: <context name> # current-context from kubeconfig is used as default
 ```

 **Please note** that the input requires the _contents_ of the kubeconfig file, and not its path.